Monday, 5 August 2024

 ‘Yes,’ he breathed.
 ‘No.’

-Satisfied, his mother dumped her overlarge handbag on table and began to rummage.
+His mother began searching through her handbag.
 Without looking up she asked, ‘Do you have change for a twenty?’

 The photographer politely smiled.
 ‘Oui.’